A guide to selling ad space in 2023 [4 best tactics included]

 Why try programmatic advertising?

-Open real-time bidding (RTB) is the auction process that publishers usually prefer to sell ad space where ad impressions for a specific audience are traded.
+Open real-time bidding (RTB) is the auction process which publishers usually prefer to sell ad space where ad impressions for a specific audience are traded.
 Advertisers place bids instantly in real-time bidding.

 Auctions are conducted on ad exchanges where the publishers are connected to exchanges via SSPs while advertisers are connected to ad exchanges through DSPs (demand-side platforms).